RohitBanyal1/Predicting-Future-Product-Prices-Using-Facebook-Prophet/README.md

 # Libraries Used

 • pandas
 • numpy
 • matplotlib
 • seaborn
 • fbprophet

+# Author

+This project was created by Rohit Banyal.